Services that promote employment and expense allowance

 You may also receive an expense allowance as compensation for your expenses for the time during which you are receiving a service.
 Compensation will not be paid for independent training.

 As a rule, the expense allowance is EUR 9 a day for no more than five calendar days a week.
 The expense allowance is EUR 18 a day if the service is provided outside your labour market region.
 The expense allowance will also be EUR 18 when the service is provided outside your municipality of residence and you have accommodation expenses.
+The decision is made in your TE Office or in your municipality of residence if you are a customer of the local government pilots.

 Impact of absences on the unemployment benefit and expense allowance